jugordon/AzureConsumption/README.md

 1. Download the template to your computer costMasterPipelineGenericov2.
 2. Import the template into ADF Piplines ![Import pipeline](https://github.com/jugordon/AzureConsumption/blob/main/resources/importTemplate.jpg)
 3. Configure the linked services for each one of the following elements :
 4. a.
-Blob Storage
+Blob Storage account - Standard Tier and LRS
 5. b.
-SQL Database
+SQL Database - General purpose , serverless recommended , locally redundant storage
 6. c.
-Azure Functions
+Azure Functions - Consumption, .NET 8 (LTS ) isolated